A Mathematical Analysis of Hydra

 Introduction

 Hydrae are a small aquatic organism which has been around for millions of years.
 This organism has many interesting properties which have spurred great academic interest.
 Notably, Hydrae are considered immortal and exhibit the extraordinary ability to regenerate, even from just pellets of dissociated cells.
-By studying the Hydra, we gain insights not only into its adaptive mechanisms, but also into broader phenomena observed in other organisms, potentially pertinent to human interests.
+By studying the Hydra, we gain insights not only into its adaptive mechanisms, but also into broader phenomena observed in other , potentially pertinent to human interests.
 Not only is mathematics a powerful tool which allows us to model the world as we see it, but the realm of theoretical mathematics has proven to be oftentimes unexpectedly influential in the practical domain, finding applications in diverse fields including biology.
 By modelling the Hydra and using concepts from “pure mathematics” to study it, we can get a grasp of how living systems work, and the layers of complexity that go into governing biological processes, even for what might be considered a basal organism.
 In this essay, we aim to present the current understanding of various compelling biological functions and behaviours exhibited by the Hydra using mathematical abstraction.

-Turing Model
+Turing model

 Due to the simplicity of Hydrae, the organisms are used as models for axis formation in higher organisms.
 The first breakthrough morphogenesis pattern formation was proposed by Turing in 1952 (Alan Mathison Turing, 1952).
 To determine the changes of state to consider, Turing believed four main points should be considered.
 The first being the changes of position and velocity as given by Newton’s laws of motion.
 The next being the stresses as given by the elasticities and motions, also taking into account the osmotic pressures as given from the chemical data and the chemical reactions.
 The last being the diffusion of chemical substances (Gierer, 2012).
 His model demonstrated that pattern formation can be accomplished through the interaction of two substances spreading at different rates (Alan Mathison Turing, 1952).
 From this, he created the model equations where Y is highly diffusible while X acts locally and t is time: